Alveley: Countryside

 A small hamlet to the southwest of the village, Little London, is one of more than 25 settlements which share the capital city's name.

 The parish contains two other manors, besides the manor of Alveley, Kingsnordley and Astley.
 Alan James Nicholls documented the Alveley parish in The History of Alveley, published 1994, ISBN 0-9523134-0-5.

 Governance

-Alveley is part of the electoral ward called Alveley and Claverley.
-The 2011 Census recorded the ward population as 4,032.
+Alveley is part of the electoral ward called Bridgnorth South & Alveley.
+Mid-2022, the ONS estimated the previous ward population was 4,300.

+After winning a tie-breaker in the 2025 Shropshire Council elections, Colin Taylor became the councillor for the new ward.